Laser Eye Surgery FAQs: About Results and Outcomes

 What keeps the corneal flap in position after LASIK surgery?

-Watch Mr. Glenn Carp explain how the corneal flap works.
+Watch as our expert surgeon, Mr. Glenn Carp, explain how the corneal flap works.

 Could my corneal flap become loose?

-The corneal flap attaches to the rest of the cornea by a solid hinge.
-However, if you rub your eye shortly after surgery, there is the possibility that the corneal flap will dislodge.
-Your surgeon would then have to reposition the corneal flap in the operating room.
+The corneal flap is attached to the rest of the corneal epithelium by a “hinge”.
+However, the flap can become dislodged – particularly if the eye is rubbed or bumped shortly after surgery.
+In this case, the surgeon may be able to reposition the flap in the operating room.

 What causes night time side effects after Laser Eye Surgery and can they be treated?